yuxuanli/BrainHole/BlackMagic.md

 > Abstraction is for observable behavior (externally) and encapsulation is for invisibility (internally) but these two are really complementary

 5. What is `polymorphism`? <br />
-Ans:> Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.
+Ans: Overriding and Overloading are just two way to achieve polymorphism.
-Overriding and Overloading are just two way to achieve polymorphism.
+> Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.